solo-io/wasm/docs/content/reference/cli/wasme_deploy_istio.md

 ### Options

 ```
       --cache-custom-command strings     custom command to provide to the cache server image
+      --cache-image-pull-policy string   image pull policy for the cache server daemonset. see https://kubernetes.io/docs/concepts/containers/images/ (default "IfNotPresent")
       --cache-name string                name of resources for the wasm image cache server (default "wasme-cache")
       --cache-namespace string           namespace of resources for the wasm image cache server (default "wasme")
       --cache-repo string                name of the image repository to use for the cache server daemonset (default "quay.io/solo-io/wasme")
       --cache-tag string                 image tag to use for the cache server daemonset (default "dev")
   -h, --help                             help for istio
       --istio-namespace string           the namespace where the Istio control plane is installed (default "istio-system")
       --name string                      name of the deployment or daemonset into which to inject the filter. if not set, will apply to all workloads in the target namespace
   -n, --namespace string                 namespace of the workload(s) to inject the filter. (default "default")
   -t, --workload-type string             type of workload into which the filter should be injected. possible values are deployment or daemonset (default "deployment")
 ```

 ### Options inherited from parent commands